Knowledge Centre

 - Article 5 provides that a person is entitled to be on the electoral register if they are at least 16 years old, resident in the district of the election and have been ordinarily resident in Jersey for a period of at least two years up to and including the day they register or ordinarily resident for at least six months up to and including that day as well as having been ordinarily resident at any time for additional periods of at least five years.

-- Article 6 provides that electoral registers are maintained by each parish.
+- Article 6 provides that electoral registers are to be maintained by each parish.

 - Article 13A establishes the Jersey Electoral Authority (JEA).
 The schedule to the law provides that the JEA comprises a chair, between two and four ordinary members, a parish representative member and, ex officio, the Judicial Greffier and the Greffier of the States.
 The JEA is responsible for overseeing the conduct of elections and is required to provide a report on each general election.

-- Article 13C provides for the JEA to prepare and publish a code of conduct for candidates at elections.
+- Article 13C provides for the JEA to prepare and publish a code of conduct for candidates in elections.

 - Article 24 prescribes the content of ballot papers.